-Demographic parameters varied in a wide range between settlements, e.g. N from a few tens to tens of thousands ind*m-2, W from tens of grams to as much as ten kilograms m-2, L5 from 17 to 38 mm.
+Demographic parameters varied broadly between settlements, e.g. N from a few tens to tens of thousands ind*m-2, W from tens of grams to as much as ten kilograms m-2, L5 from 17 to 38 mm.
 The largest mussel found was 87 mm in length.
-Predicted Ptros varied 0.10-0.73% (STable 1).
-The patterns of spatial variation of Ptros and some demographic characteristics can be judged from Fig. 3.
-In terms of total abundance, very sparse settlements on the sandbanks and dense settlements in the rest of the inlet differed the most from each other.
-In terms of the age structure, the differences between transects through rocky littoral and kelp forests (MoN, MoS, and MidN), where juveniles were dominating, and transects in the upper part of the inlet, where there was a deficit of juveniles, are noteworthy.
-The average size of single-age mussels increased consistently with depth along all transects, except for transects through the most dense part of the Bed (BS, BN), where the trend was the opposite.
-Predicted Ptros decreased universally with depth.
-Against this general pattern, two deviations are striking.
-First, anomalously high Ptros at MoN-0.5 and MidN-0.5.
-Second, the low Ptros everywhere on the Bed, where it was noticeably lower than on the sandbanks and at the same depth horizons in other transects.
+Predicted Ptros varied in a range of 0.10-0.73% (STable 1).
+The patterns of spatial variation of Ptros and some demographic characteristics can be deduced from Fig. 3.
+In terms of the total abundance, the greatest differences were registered between very sparse settlements on the sandbanks and dense settlements in the rest of the inlet.
+In terms of the age structure, the differences between the transects through rocky littoral and kelp forests (MoN, MoS, and MidN), where juveniles were dominating, and the transects in the upper part of the inlet, where there were few juveniles, are noteworthy.
+The average size of mussels of the same age increased consistently with the depth along all transects, except those through the densest part of the Bed (BS, BN), where an opposite trend was observed.
+Predicted Ptros generally decreased with the depth, but there were two striking deviations from this general pattern.
+Firstly, an anomalously high Ptros was recorded at MoN-0.5 and MidN-0.5.
+Secondly, Ptros was low throughout the Bed.
+It was noticeably lower there than on the sandbanks and at the same-depth horizons of the other transects.